Change Started

 The Elephant Whisperers is a documentary that focuses on the lives of two individuals and their beautiful association with Elephants.

-The story is based in Mudumalai Tiger Reserve, a 320 sq km national park located in the Indian state of Tamil Nadu and forms part of Nilgiris Biosphere Reserve.
+The story is based in Mudumalai Tiger Reserve, a 320 sq km national park in the Indian state of Tamil Nadu and forms part of Nilgiris Biosphere Reserve.
 The name of the forest indicates it to be primarily a habitat for tigers, but it is also a prominent place for Asian elephants.
 The tall grasses (elephant grass), and bamboo growing along the river Moyar, provide a conducive habitat for elephants.

-Located in the forest is Theppakadu Elephant camp, one of the oldest elephant camps in Asia providing care for many orphaned & injured elephants.
+Located in the forest is Theppakadu Elephant Camp, one of the oldest elephant camps in Asia, providing care for many orphaned & injured elephants.

-The documentary starts with an elderly couple Bomman and Belli taking care of an orphaned baby elephant named Raghu.
-The male elephant was brought to their care by the forest department when he was found severely injured and efforts to make him rejoin the herd failed.
-A few minutes into the movie, another baby elephant, Ammu joins the family.
+The documentary starts with an elderly couple Bomman and Belli caring for an orphaned baby elephant named Raghu.
+The male elephant was brought to their care by the forest department when he was found severely injured, and efforts to make him rejoin the herd failed.

 The 40-minute documentary is interspersed with glimpses of other animals and the lifestyle of a tribal community, including a ceremony where all elephants line up and hoist their trunks to pay respect to the Gods.